XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 *Parameters* are values given to a method to work on

 Two methods we've encountered so far:
-* System.out.println().The println is a method of a static property of the class System, out.
-It has statements that prints tha value we pass to it on the screen.
+* System.out.println().The *println()* is a method of a static property of the class System, out.
+It has statements that prints the value we pass to it on the screen.
 * The main() method.
 This one we actually defined it ourselves.
 Too bad we don't get to call it(it is called by the JVM when our program runs).

 Every method must have a return statement.
-When the return statement is encountered by the compiler, it exists the function.
-However, in Java the return statement is not compulsory for a method that doesn't return a value after execution.
+When the return statement is encountered by the compiler, it exits the function.
+However, in Java, the return statement is not compulsory for a method that doesn't return a value after execution.
 A return statement for a method that returns a value consists of the **return** keyword, followed by the value to be returned.
-For a method that doesn't return a value, its's just the return keyword.
+For a method that doesn't return a value, it is just the return keyword.
 We use the **void** keyword on the return-type when declaring a method, to show that it does not return anything.

 ``` java